ThrunGroup/BanditPAM-python/README.md

 convenience of the reviewers, we have included the `.tree` files so they can be used directly.

-The HOC4 ASTs also require precomputation of the pairwise distance matrix between trees.
+The HOC4 experiments also require precomputation of the pairwise distance matrix between trees.
 To compute this matrix from scratch, run `python tree_utils.py -d HOC4`.
 Note that this computation takes several hours.